juju4/incident-response-docs/docs/before/communication_channels.md

 !!! note "Backup communication channel too!"
     Missing or losing your communication channel means you are back at shouting in the office which is a sure way to fail your incident response.
 There is usually too many people to inform and/or involve to work alone or in small group.

+## Identified contacts

+When an issue is observed, be it production or security, a common issue is how to report it.
+So make it easy to both internal and external users to report.

+* Public web page and Intranet contact form for support and security
+* Dedicated social media account
+* standard email like support@, security@, abuse as explained in [RFC2142](https://tools.ietf.org/html/rfc2142)
+* Include them in network and domain records

+!!! note "read inbox"
+    Having single point of contact is great but if no one reads and process them, there is no point.

+!!! note "Motivation!"
+    Encourage users to report.
+While mature organization can have a formalize bug bounty with money compensation, for others, you can offer gift, rebates and reconnaissance.
+For internal users, extra bonus might be a good incentive especially if they can contribute to remediation.

 ## Channels